Octagon-simon/octaValidate/README.md

 ```
 ### FILE VALIDATION

-You can validate: **accept, accept-mime, size, minsize, maxsize** by providing it as an attribute to the file input element.
+You can validate: `accept, accept-mime, size, minsize, maxsize` by providing it as an attribute to the file input element.

 - accept - Use this attribute to list out the file extensions allowed for upload
-- accept - Use this attribute to list out the file MIME types allowed for upload.
-It supports a wildcard eg audio/*
+- accept-mime - Use this attribute to list out the file MIME types allowed for upload.
+It supports a wildcard eg audio/\*, image/png
-- size (2mb) `single or multiple` - This means that the file provided must be 2mb in size
+- size (2MB) `single or multiple` - This means that the file provided must be 2MB in size
-- minsize (5mb) `single or multiple` - This means that the file provided must be up to 5mb or more.
+- minsize (5MB) `single or multiple` - This means that the file provided must be up to 5MB or more.
-- maxsize (5mb) `single or multiple` - This means that the file provided must be 5mb or less.
+- maxsize (5MB) `single or multiple` - This means that the file provided must be 5MB or less.

-Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/file.html) to learn more about validating a file input element.
+Please refer to the [documentation](https://octagon-simon.github.io/projects/octavalidate/file.html) to learn more about file validation.

 ## API METHODS

 ### STATUS

-You can invoke the **status()** method anytime to check the number of validation errors on the form.
+Invoke the `status()` method anytime to check the number of validation errors present on the form.

 ```javascript
 //Your validation instance